 The Chinese government’s success in promoting nationalist sentiment and, specifically, positioning the Internet as a key battleground for its nationalist ambitions can be seen in Chinese citizens’ responses to the potential sale of Tiktok.
 While Tiktok battles scrutiny over its roots in China, parent company Bytedance is facing similar criticism in China over their perceived kowtowing to U.S. policy.
 Bytedance CEO and founder Zhang Yiming hid all his posts on Weibo, a popular social media platform, in response to a torrent of backlash from Chinese citizens.

 However, now that other countries are starting to play China’s game of cyber sovereignty, has China actually won?
-The same policy that has propelled their tech industry is now threatening to undercut its growth.
+The same policy that has propelled its tech industry is now threatening to undercut its growth.
 Countries are beginning to erect firewalls of their own against China’s technology.
 Even some Chinese technologists might argue China’s cyberspace strategy has backfired.
-The founder of the popular travel booking platform Ctrip James Liang, in a now deleted post, has called for China to move towards a more open Internet to preserve the prosperity of China’s tech industry.
+The founder of the popular travel booking platform Ctrip James Liang, in a now-deleted post, has called for China to move towards a more open Internet to preserve the prosperity of China’s tech industry.

-The national security concerns expressed on both sides may have legitimacy, but wholesale banning of apps does a disservice to citizens by taking away the freedom of choice and styming economic growth.
+The national security concerns expressed on both sides may have legitimacy, but wholesale banning of apps does a disservice to citizens by taking away the freedom of choice and stymying economic growth.
 Instead, strong regulation–such as that prescribed by Kevin Xu in his blog– would address both legitimate concerns over data privacy and security, while preserving citizen choice and strengthening digital identity schemas for international cooperation.
-We will take a closer look into Europe next week, as the region takes the lead in enacting strong regulation to secure data privacy flows and further national interest.
+We will take a closer look at Europe next week, as the region takes the lead in enacting strong regulation to secure data privacy flows and further national interest.

 But, as data continues to become an increasingly important tool for national governance globally and tech companies grow in power, it is unlikely that China will back down the escalating tit-for-tat Tech Cold War.
 To do so would be to run counter nationalist sentiments that sustain power in not just China but, increasingly, in today’s global order.